rafrasenberg/rafrasenberg-website/content/posts/kubernetes/kubernetes-terraform-traefik.md

 }
 ```

 Next up is updating our `terraform.tfvars` file to include the new variables.
-Specify here the region where you want to launch your cluster and things like the node size and min and max count.
+Specify here things like the region where you want to launch your cluster and the node size.
 We will be using Digital Ocean's autoscaling feature, so therefore we are specifying the max and min node count as well.

 ```hcl
 # 1 Backend variables